KamathAbhaySunil/testRover/README.md

-# The Astra Rover Project
+# My Astra Rover Project

 Hello guys, this repo consists of everything that I prepared and contributed to the astra URC rover submission.
 I made sure to learn everything and as much as I can by myself and learn from the team to better help me in my further endeavors